Christopher F. Barnett MD, Co-Chair

 Dr. Chang received her bachelor’s degree in biological sciences with honors and distinction from Stanford University.
 She completed her medical degree at University of California, San Diego, and finished residencies in neurology and internal medicine at Stanford University Medical Center and UCSD respectively.
 She completed joint fellowships in critical care medicine and neurocritical care at the University of Virginia.
 Dr. Chang has achieved the level of Fellow in the American College of Critical Care Medicine, the American College of Physicians and the Neurocritical Care Society.

-As of November 2019, Dr. Chang reported the following external relationships.
+As of February 2021, Dr. Chang reported the following external relationships:

-Dr. Chang serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Chang serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- Neurocritical Care Society, Past President, attends some Board meetings and strategic planning meetings, also providing occasional lectures, receiving reimbursement for travel and other expenses.
+- Neurocritical Care Society, Past President, receiving reimbursement for travel and other expenses.

-- Rehabilitation Hospital of the Pacific, member of Board of Directors and Chair of the Board Quality Improvement Committee to oversee quality and patient safety issues, receiving no compensation.
+- Rehabilitation Hospital of the Pacific, member of Board of Directors and Chair of the Board Quality Improvement Committee to oversee quality and patient safety issues, without compensation.

-- Society of Critical Care Medicine, serving as co-Chair of the 2017 Annual Congress for SCCM; elected in 2016 to the SCCM Council as the neuroscience representative, receiving reimbursement for travel and other expenses.
+- Society of Critical Care Medicine, Council Neuroscience-Designated Seat, receiving reimbursement for travel expenses.

 Lillian L. Emlet, MD, MS